 Opinion: A Bridge Too Far for the Jones Library

 The Whipple House Window.
 When Special Collections was given dedicated space in the 1990s addition that mostly overlooks the garden and the Amherst History Museum, the distinctive Whipple house window reappeared, given pride of place in a reception and exhibition area located next to the Special Collections Reading Room.
 You can see it today by following the signs, taking the stairs or the elevator to the third floor.
+The window is slated to be removed with the planned renovation.
 Photo: Jones Library

 Amherst History Month by Month